824zzy/Leetcode/Z_Advanced/SegmentTree/README.md

 # Ultimate Segment Tree Templates

-TODO: Sweepline, monotonic stack, and (add more type of problems can be solve by segment tree).
+TODO: Sweepline, monotonic stack, and some of the binary search problems (add more type of problems can be solve by segment tree).

 There are three types of segment tree implementations: array-based, tree-based and ZKW segment tree.

 This template covers all the functions that may used in segment tree problem.
 Overall,

 1. `init`: initiate the size of segment tree.
-2. `buildTree`: Given an array, initiate leaves and nodes.
+2. `_build`: Given an array, initiate leaves and nodes.
 Time complexity: O(n)
-3. `update`: update values from leave to root, note that the update can be add or set.
+3. `_add`: add the value from leave to root.
 Time complexity: O(logn)
+4. `_set`: set the value from leave to root.
+Time complexity: O(logn)
-4. `rangeSum`: TODO:.
+5. `rangeSum`: TODO:.
 O(logn+k)

 ## Property